onflow/flow/flips/20201310-storage-fees.md

 Limit the maximum amount of storage each account can use to prevent storing huge amount of data on chain.

-The amount of storage capacity on an account defines the accounts' storage capacity at the conversion rate of 1 MB of storage capacity per 1 FLOW (in the accounts storage).
+The amount of FLOW on an account defines the accounts' storage capacity at the conversion rate of 10 MB of storage capacity per 1 FLOW (in the accounts storage).

-To ensure that a majority of accounts always has enough storage, a minimum account balance (of 0.1 FLOW) will be introduced.
+To ensure that a majority of accounts always have enough storage, a minimum account balance (of 0.001 FLOW) will be introduced.
 ## Motivation

 If the execution state grows too large, execution nodes will no longer be able to hold the execution state in memory, which is necessary to calculate the next execution state.
 When this happens, the execution node requirements (and the nodes themselves) will need to be updated (and it will cost more to operate them).